 - Can the CSP offer encryption and other security measures at scale as the IoT infrastructure grows?

 The above list is far from comprehensive and each business use-case will have unique cybersecurity considerations.
-As IoT technologies continue to contribute to rapid growth, businesses looking to take advantage of the evolving insights and features provided by them will need to prioritize cybersecurity first and continue to research and implement the best possible solutions for their needs.
+As IoT technologies continue to contribute to rapid growth, businesses looking to take advantage of the evolving insights and features provided by them will need to prioritise cybersecurity first and continue to research and implement the best possible solutions for their needs.